7 Best Collaborative Word Cloud Tools (Mostly Free!)

 Free

-Much like Beekast, Vevox operates more in ‘activities’ than ‘slides’.
-It’s not a presentation tool like AhaSlides, but more like a series of different activities that need to be manually turned off and on.
-It also offers one of the best free word cloud generators.
+Much like Beekast, Vevox operates more in the realm of 'activities' than 'slides'.
+It's not a presentation tool like AhaSlides, but more like a series of separate activities that need to be manually turned off and on.
+It also offers one of the best free word cloud generators in the market.

 A tag cloud on Vevox showing responses to the question 'what's your favourite breakfast?'